An Ember in the Ashes: Characters

 Elias – This character is described as "the finest soldier at Blackcliff Military Academy—but secretly, its most unwilling.
-The scion of one of the Empire’s finest families, Elias wants only to be free from the tyranny he’s being trained to enforce."
+The scion of one of the Empire's finest families, Elias wants only to be free from the tyranny he's being trained to enforce."

-Helene – Helene Aquilla is Blackcliff Academy's only female student and also best friend to Elias.
+Helene – Helene is Blackcliff Academy's only female student and Elias's best friend.

-Commandant – The cruel head of the military academy, Blackcliff, as well as the mother of Elias, and is considered "one of the most powerful people in the Empire."
+Commandant – The cruel head of Blackcliff Academy and mother to Elias.
+She is considered "one of the most powerful people in the Empire."

-Marcus – An ignorant soldier in Blackcliff who was one of the four chosen for the trials, becoming emperor at the end."
+Marcus – An ignorant soldier at Blackcliff who was one of the four chosen for the Trials.
+He wins and becomes Emperor at the end of the novel.